The

 With

-in-house counsel comprising over 70% of the audience, GCI creates a unique environment to connect with other women counsel, share the highs and lows of in-house life, and build legal and leadership skills.
+in-house counsel comprising over 70% of the audience, GCI creates a unique environment to connect with other in-house counsel, share the highs and lows of in-house life, and build legal and leadership skills.

 2025 General Counsel Institute